eyouu/library-manager/README.md

 * All the possibilities of a **Librarian**

 **Librarian** is the user who has such possibilities:
 * View book list and *add / delete / update / rent* books.
-View book readers for the particular book.
+View book's readers for the particular book.
 * View reader list and *add / delete / update* readers.
 View reader's books for the particular reader.
 * View rent info and *change rent status / delete* rent.
 View more information about rent.